Tensor diagrams and Chebyshev polynomials: Lusztig's dual canonical basis for

-Red graphs were introduced in \cite{LHRII}.
-They can be used to determine correction terms for a web invariant such that the result becomes dual canonical.

-To implement this strategy, one associates to every non-elliptic web $W$ of signature $S$ a graded projective module $P_{J(W)}$ over the Khovanov-Kuperberg algebra $K^S$.
-Then one decompose $P_{J(W)}$ into a direct sum of graded projective indecomposable $K^S$-modules using red graphs, see \cite[Thm.
-3.10]{LHRII}.
-This direct sum of $K^S$-modules then decategorifies to a dual canonical element in $\mathrm{Inv}(V^S)$ by \cite[Thm.
-5.31]{Mackaay}.

-Let us begin this section by recalling definitions from \cite[\S.3]{LHRII}.
-In the following, let $W$ be a web, $W$ does not necessarily have to be non-elliptic.
+Red graphs are certain graphs defined in non-elliptic webs.
+These can be used to determine if the corresponding web invariant is dual canonical.
+The theory of red graphs was developed by Louis-Hadrien Robert \cite{LHRII} and we will bring it together with the categorification of tensor diagrams given by M.\ Mackaay, W.\ Pan and D.\ Tubbenhauer \cite{Mackaay} to deduce Theorem ~\ref{noredgraph}.

-\begin{de} A {\em red graph for $W$} is a non-empty induced subgraph $G$ of the dual graph of $W$, such that: \begin{itemize} \item the vertices of $G$ correspond to some subsets of interior faces of $W$ diffeomorphic to discs; \item if $f_1, f_2$ and $f_3$ are adjacent faces of $W$ sharing a vertex, then at least one face is not a vertex of $G$. \end{itemize} \end{de} Let $f$ be a vertex of a red graph $G$ for $W$. \begin{de}Half edges of $W$ which are adjacent to $f$ and which do not bound other faces of $G$ are called {\em gray half-edges} of $f$ in $G$. \end{de} Let the {\em external degree of $f$}, $\mathrm{ed}(f)$ be the number of gray half-edges adjacent to $f$ which do not bound $f$ or another vertex of $G$. \begin{de} Let $o$ be an orientation of a red graph $G$ of $W$.
+The following definitions are all taken from L.H.\ Robert's work \cite{LHRII}.
+Throughout the section, let $W$ be any non-elliptic web. \begin{de} A {\em red graph} for $W$ is a non-empty induced subgraph $G$ of the dual graph of $W$ such that: \begin{itemize} \item the vertices of $G$ correspond to some subsets of interior faces of $W$ diffeomorphic to discs; \item if $f_1,$ $f_2$ and $f_3$ are adjacent faces of $W$ sharing a vertex, then at least one face is not a vertex of $G.$ \end{itemize} \end{de} Let $f$ be a vertex of a red graph $G$ for $W.$ \begin{de}Half edges of $W$ which are adjacent to $f$ and which do not bound other faces of $G$ are called {\em gray half-edges} of $f$ in $G.$ \end{de} Let the {\em external degree} of $f,$ denoted by $\mathrm{ed}(f)$ be the number of gray half-edges adjacent to $f$ which do not bound $f$ or another vertex of $G$. \begin{de} Let $o$ be an orientation of a red graph $G$ of $W$.
 The {\em level $i_o(f)$ of $f$ of $G$} is given by

 The {\em level of $G$ } is given by the sum of the levels of all vertices of $G$, or equivalently, by the formula: